AI in banking

 The problem:

 Your customer has three accounts, two loans, a credit card, and an investment portfolio.
-That data lives in six different cores, three CRMs, and a dozen operational systems.
+That data is scattered across:

-Each system has its own customer ID.
-Its own data model.
-Its own version of the truth.
+Each system has its own customer ID, data structure, and version of the truth.

 Why it fails: